BroadbandForum/usp-test/03-usp-records.md

 ### Test Procedure

-1. Start a session with the EUT.
-2. Send a Get message to the EUT with the expected `sequence_id` and `expected_id` for `Device.DeviceInfo.ModelNumber`.
+1. Start a new session by sending a Get message to the EUT with `sequence_id` and `expected_id` set to 1 for 'Device.DeviceInfo.ModelNumber'.
-3. Send a Get message to the EUT with the `sequence_id` set to the expected value plus 2 for `Device.DeviceInfo.SoftwareVersion`.
+2. Send a Get message to the EUT with the `sequence_id` and `expected_id` set to 4 for 'Device.DeviceInfo.SoftwareVersion'.
-4. Send a Get message to the EUT with the `sequence_id` set to 2 less than the expected value for `Device.DeviceInfo.HardwareVersion`.
+3. Send a Get message to the EUT with the `sequence_id` and `expected_id` set to 2 for 'Device.DeviceInfo.HardwareVersion'.
-5. Send a Get message to the EUT with the expected `sequence_id` and `expected_id` for `Device.DeviceInfo.HardwareVersion`.
+4. Send a Get message to the EUT with the `sequence_id` and `expected_id` set to 3 for 'Device.DeviceInfo.HardwareVersion'.

 ### Test Metrics

-1. After step 1 the EUT returns a GetResponse with a `sequence_id` that matches the `expected_id` in the record that was sent.
+1. After step 1, the EUT returns a GetResponse with a `sequence_id` of 1 containing the parameter 'Device.DeviceInfo.ModelNumber'.
-2. After step 3 the EUT returns a GetResponse with a `sequence_id` that matches the `expected_id` in the record that was sent in step 4.
-4. The EUT never sends a GetResponse with a `sequence_id` that matches the `expected_id` in the record sent in step 3.
+2. The EUT buffers the Get message sent in step 2 and does not immediately respond.
-5. After step 5 the EUT returns a GetResponse with a `sequence_id` that matches the `expected_id` in the record that was sent.
+3. After step 3, The EUT sends a GetResponse with a `sequence_id` of 2 containing the parameter 'Device.DeviceInfo.HardwareVersion'.
-6. After step 5 The EUT sends a GetResponse containing the parameter `Device.DeviceInfo.SoftwareVersion`.
+4. After step 4, the EUT sends a GetResponse with a `sequence_id` of 3 containing the parameter 'Device.DeviceInfo.HardwareVersion'.
+The EUT then sends a GetResponse for the buffered Get message from step 2 with a `sequence_id` of 4 containing the parameter 'Device.DeviceInfo.SoftwareVersion'.

 ## 3.12 Preservation of USP Records